CurryEshay/nexa/Nexa-Idioms.md

   **✅ 2 separate, actionable tasks.**

+---

+**Bad:**

+  Create a program

+  **❌ Large, vague task.
+Cannot be done in one sitting.
+No clear end condition**

+**Optimal:**

+  Create adding task functionality

+  Create removing task functionality

+  Make TUI display a tree view

+  Make TUI display a task view

+  **✅ Task broken down into simpler doable tasks with clear end point.**

-As a final rule of thumb, if a task cannot be done in one sitting (i.e. 2 hours, or 1.5 hours, varies person to person), it should be split into smaller tasks.
+As a final rule of thumb, if a task cannot be done in one session / sitting (i.e. 2 hours, or 1.5 hours, varies person to person), it should be split into smaller tasks.
 Ideally tasks should be 10-60 minutes long, although there are exceptions.

 ---

 ## Final Philosophy

 Nexa is not just a program, it is a shift in thinking.
 Instead of thinking about tasks categorically or as data, they are treated as actionable units that need to be completed as efficiently as possible.
-More organisation does not imply greater productivity, hence Nexa focuses on you getting your tasks done.
-To successfully use Nexa apply these principles and productivity shall be yours.
+Nexa does not organise work.
+It executes it.
+To use Nexa successfully, apply these principles and maintain INPUT DISCIPLINE.